digitalgovlab/Fall2019/lesson-plans/lesson13.md

 - Progressive Coders Network - *empowering grassroots and reducing big-money in politics*
 - Ragtag - *progressive campaign tech*
 - Tactical Technology Collective - *Berlin-based, tech, human rights, civil liberties*

-__Jobs__
-- data journalism - *using data to tell stories and hold power accountable to people*
-- tech policy - *making decisions on how to regulate emerging digital technologies*
-- technology for NGOs, non-profits, governments - *using technology to help organizations operate at the maximum capacity*
-- tech for campaigns/movements - *using technology to help campaign for change*
-- tech researcher - *academic & think tank jobs studying the impacts of technology*
-- tech for ethical & sustainable businesses - *helping businesses with a commitment to ethics use technology & data for accountability*

 __Job Resources__
 - [Data and technology for good jobs compiled by Ben Green](https://docs.google.com/spreadsheets/d/1-ia1WM-m9Rk3JZpX0jx8uxq5_KWZrYUTnKIbvKTvg5Y/edit#gid=0)